edumserrano/dotnet-sdk-extensions/docs/dev-notes/dev-notes-main.md

 The [Directory.Build.props](/Directory.Build.props) at the root of the repo enables for all projects:

 - [Nullable referece types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-migration-strategies) are enabled.
-- [Repeatable NuGet package restore using lockfile](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#locking-dependencies) are enabled.
-For more info read the blog post [Enable repeatable package restores using a lock file](https://devblogs.microsoft.com/nuget/enable-repeatable-package-restores-using-a-lock-file/) and the wiki [Enable repeatable package restore using lock file
 ](https://github.com/NuGet/Home/wiki/Enable-repeatable-package-restore-using-lock-file)
 - [Deterministic builds](https://github.com/clairernovotny/DeterministicBuilds) are enabled.